redblade/confservicedss/doc/kind/cloud-edge/README.md

-##HOWTO test ConfService/DSS with KinD (Kubernetes in Docker) in a cloud-edge infrastructure scenario
+###HOWTO test ConfService/DSS with KinD in a cloud-edge infrastructure

 This environment has